leostera/try/README.md

 All of these are typically vulnerable to transient network errors.

-It's fairly straightforward to do a while loop in bash to repeat the command if it fails, but you don't want it to run infintely, and you also want to see the output as it executes, and it should capture command failures gracefully and not explode.
+It's fairly straightforward to do a while loop in bash to repeat the command if it fails, but you don't want it to run infinitely, and you also want to see the output as it executes, and it should capture command failures gracefully and not explode.

 As complexity arises, `bash` syntax gets more and more cryptic.